 As far as confession goes, you may make it to a non-heretical and fully Catholic priest ordained in the traditional Catholic rite, as described in this article: “About Sacraments From Heretics and Prayer in Communion with Heretics”.
 You should focus on ceasing to commit the mortal sins that you are doing, acquiring a firm resolve not to commit them anymore, and making a proper confession.
 (See this file for help with ceasing to commit mortal and venial sins).
 (Also see The Steps to convert to the traditional Catholic faith and for those leaving the New Mass - Baptism and Conditional Baptism - the Council of Trent’s Profession of Faith for Converts).

-St. Augustine of Hippo in his Confessions (written in the year of Our Lord 397-398 A.D.) relates to us his own struggle with the evil of lust and how he was bound down by his own perverse iron will.
+St. Augustine of Hippo in his “Confessions” (written 397-398 A.D.) relates to us his own struggle with the evil of lust and how he was bound down by his own perverse iron will.

 St. Augustine, The Confessions of Augustine, Book VIII, Chapter V, Of the Causes Which Alienate Us from God: “… thus [I was] bound, not with the irons of another, but my own iron will [chaining me in lust].
 My will was the enemy master of, and thence had made a chain for me and bound me.
 Because of a perverse will was lust made; and lust indulged in became custom; and custom not resisted became necessity.
 By which links, as it were, joined together (whence I term it a chain), did a hard bondage hold me enthralled.
 But that new will which had begun to develop in me, freely to worship You, and to wish to enjoy You, O God, the only sure enjoyment, was not able as yet to overcome my former wilfulness, made strong by long indulgence.
 Thus did my two wills, one old and the other new, one carnal, the other spiritual, contend within me; and by their discord they unstrung my soul.
 Thus came I to understand, from my own experience, what I had read, how that the flesh lusts against the Spirit, and the Spirit against the flesh.
 (Galatians 5:17) I verily lusted both ways; yet more in that which I approved in myself, than in that which I disapproved in myself.
 For in this last it was now rather not I, (Romans 7:20) because in much I rather suffered against my will than did it willingly.
 And yet it was through me that custom became more combative against me, because I had come willingly whither I willed not.
 And who, then, can with any justice speak against it, when just punishment follows the sinner?
 Nor had I now any longer my wonted excuse, that as yet I hesitated to be above the world and serve You, because my perception of the truth was uncertain; for now it was certain.
 But I, still bound to the earth, refused to be Your soldier; and was as much afraid of being freed from all embarrassments, as we ought to fear to be embarrassed.”